philc/book-notes/how to travel - school of life.md

     lies in the capacity of a trip to cement the bonds of affection between family members; in the power of a trip to make a family."
-  * "There are associated benefits in experiencing danger together: in being caught out in a rainstorm after the museum, in getting lost in the bazaar, in needing to sort out a sotlen wallet, in having to find somewhere to sleep at 11pm.
+  * "There are associated benefits in experiencing danger together: in being caught out in a rainstorm after the museum, in getting lost in the bazaar, in needing to sort out a stolen wallet, in having to find somewhere to sleep at 11pm.
 At the time, these discomforts feel like an interruption of the real point of the trip.
 Only later do we realize that they are what helped us to get to know one another properly and overcome the egocentricity and reserve of home."
 * The pleasure of the romantic minibreak (chap 16)
-  * "the new surroundings have no such memories.
+  * "The new surroundings have no such memories.
 They allow us to start afresh and rediscover wellsprings of affection and generosity."
 * Holiday fling (chap 22)
   * "Romance becomes valid and important as an aspect of tourism because of the way it rapidly